2021 Formula 2 Championship

 Piastri's dominance after the summer break quickly dented the title hopes of early title favourites like Shwartzman and Guanyu Zhou.
 Shwartzman faced trouble in the early rounds, suffering collisions at both Bahrain and Monaco, but he finished in the top six in all but one race from Baku until the end of the season.
 Zhou took four wins, including the feature races at Bahrain and Silverstone, but his campaign fizzled out after difficult weekends at Sochi and Jeddah.
-Dan Ticktum, Théo Pourchaire, Jüri Vips, and Jehan Daruvala took two wins each—with Vips becoming the first F2 driver to take two wins in one weekend—but none of them were able to sustain a season-long championship challenge.
+Dan Ticktum, Théo Pourchaire, Jüri Vips, and Jehan Daruvala took two wins each, but none of them were able to sustain a season-long championship challenge.
+Other race winners were rookie Richard Verschoor – who had his maiden F2 victory in the second sprint race at Great Britain – and two drivers from New Zealand: Liam Lawson – who crossed the finish line first on his debut race – and Marcus Armstrong – who won the first sprint race in Saudi Arabia.

 In an effort to cut costs during the COVID-19 pandemic, series organizers adopted a new format for both F2 and FIA Formula 3 for the 2021 season.
 Notably, each weekend comprised three races rather than two.
 The traditional feature race with the mandatory pit-stop was moved to Sunday morning, while on Saturday, there were two sprint races with reverse-grid formats based on the results of qualifying and Race 1 respectively.
 The extra race was made possible because F3 races were run on different weekends to F2, with the exception of the Sochi round, leaving more space in the timetable of each race weekend.
-But the large gaps between rounds—eight weeks between Rounds 1 and 2 and 4 and 5 and ten weeks between Rounds 6 and 7—made the format widely unpopular, and it has been changed for the 2022 season.
+However, the large gaps between rounds – eight weeks between the first two rounds and between Rounds 4 and 5, and ten weeks between Rounds 6 and 7 — made the format widely unpopular, and it was reverted to the previous format ahead of the 2022 season.